joannakl/aps_s20/syllabus.markdown

 Throughout the semester we will let you know about various online contests.
 You need to participate in one or more and submit passing solutions to four different problems (in a single contest or in multiple ones).

-# Problem presentation
----

-Once during the semester you will need to make a presentation of a problem and its solution.
-The details of this will be discussed at the start of the semester.

 # Participation
 ---